Pourquoi privilégier l'urine par rapport au sang ?

 In summary

-2. Non-invasive: Urine sample collection is generally less invasive than blood sample collection, making it easier for patients to perform, less stressful, less painful.
+2. Non-invasive: Urine sample collection is generally less invasive than blood sample collection, making it easier for patients to perform, less stressful, and less painful.

 4. Cost: Urine tests can often be less expensive than blood tests, making them a more economical option for certain screening or follow-up tests.